-The National Coalition Building Institute (NCBI) has conducted programs on hundreds of college and university campuses across North American and the Pacific.
-They have launched campus affiliate chapters on sixty campuses where faculty, students, and administrators have made an institutional commitment to using NCBI programs as a mechanism to provide an ongoing response to discrimination, oppression and handling controversial issues.
+The National Coalition Building Institute (NCBI) has conducted programs on hundreds of college and university campuses across North America and the Pacific.
+They have launched campus affiliate chapters on 60 campuses where faculty, students, and administrators have made an institutional commitment to using NCBI programs as a mechanism to provide an ongoing response to discrimination, oppression and the handling of controversial issues.

 An NCBI campus affiliate is made up of a team of students, faculty and staff from various disciplines who provide a powerful leadership resource for the campus.
 The team provides pro-active workshops to improve the overall campus climate for diversity by building a more inclusive environment and teaches skills in how to effectively shift prejudicial attitudes and be powerful allies for one another.
 The team is also trained to intervene when tough intergroup conflict arises on the campus or between the campus and the community.

-NC State’s CVM has had 100 students, faculty, and staff participate in NCBI trainings and now has 100 NCBI trainers on staff who have completed a 3 day train the trainer training session.
+NC State’s CVM has had 100 students, faculty, and staff participate in NCBI trainings and now has 100 NCBI trainers on staff who have completed a three-day train the trainer training session.
 Click here for more information.

 - CCDI Incident Response Chart

-The North Carolina Association of Minority Veterinarians is the association dedicated to promoting diversity, collegiality among its members, and to provide a forum to discuss concerns of minority veterinarians in North Carolina.
+The North Carolina Association of Minority Veterinarians is the association dedicated to promoting diversity and collegiality among its members and to providing a forum to discuss concerns of minority veterinarians in North Carolina.

 - Pride VMC